 Furthermore, 300 incidents were reported by emergency services related to the three people being injured, falling trees and branches, removal of roofs and fallen walls.

 A squall line is often accompanied by lighting.
-Figure 8 reveals a length of about 400 kilometres of the squall line.
+Figure 8 reveals a length of about 400km of the squall line.
 Severe features were inferred with the detection of a Lightning Jump warning in Catalonia.

 Absolutely incredible thunderstorm structure from Spain (YouTube/Forum Atmosfer)